Sonic the Hedgehog 2 (film)

 Sonic the Hedgehog 2 (Note: Known in Japan as Sonic the Movie / Sonic vs. Knuckles (ソニック・ザ・ムービー／ソニック VS ナックルズ, Sonikku za Mūbī / Sonikku VS Nakkuruzu)) is a 2022 action-adventure comedy film based on the Sonic video game series.
-The second in the Sonic film series, it was directed by Jeff Fowler and written by Pat Casey, Josh Miller, and John Whittington.
-James Marsden, Ben Schwartz, Tika Sumpter, Natasha Rothwell, Adam Pally, Colleen O'Shaughnessey and Jim Carrey reprise their roles, with Shemar Moore and Idris Elba joining the cast.
-In the film, Sonic and his friend Tails embark on a journey to find the Master Emerald before their nemesis, Dr. Ivo Robotnik, and his accomplice, Knuckles the Echidna.
+The second film in the Sonic film series, it was directed by Jeff Fowler from a screenplay by Pat Casey, Josh Miller, and John Whittington.
+Ben Schwartz, Jim Carrey, James Marsden, Tika Sumpter, Natasha Rothwell, Colleen O'Shaughnessey and Adam Pally reprise their roles, with Shemar Moore and Idris Elba joining the cast.
+In the film, Sonic and his friend Tails (O'Shaughnessey) embark on a journey to find the Master Emerald before their nemesis, Dr. Robotnik, and his accomplice, Knuckles the Echidna (Elba).

-Following the success of the first film in 2020, Paramount Pictures announced the sequel in May 2020, with Fowler, Casey, Miller and the cast returning.
+Following the success of Sonic the Hedgehog (2020), Paramount Pictures announced the sequel in May 2020, with Fowler, Casey, Miller and the cast returning.
 Filming took place from March to June 2021 in Vancouver and Hawaii.
-The film was loosely inspired by the video games Sonic the Hedgehog 2 (1992), Sonic the Hedgehog 3 (1994), and Sonic & Knuckles (1994).
+The film was inspired by the video games Sonic the Hedgehog 2 (1992), Sonic the Hedgehog 3 (1994), and Sonic & Knuckles (1994).

 Sonic the Hedgehog 2 was theatrically released in several markets on March 30, 2022, in the United States on April 8, and in Japan on August 19.
-Like its predecessor, it set several box office records for a video game film and received positive reviews from critics, who praised the performances and action sequences but criticized the screenplay and runtime.
+Like its predecessor, it set several box office records for a video game film and received mostly positive reviews from critics.
 It grossed $405.4 million worldwide.
-A television series, Knuckles, and a third film were released in 2024.
+Sonic the Hedgehog 3 and the television spin-off Knuckles were released in 2024, while Sonic the Hedgehog 4 will be released in 2027.